JustineDataEng/Air-Quality-PM2.5-Forecasting-A-Comparative-Case-Study/README.md

 # Air Quality (PM2.5) Forecasting: A Comparative Case Study

 ## **Project Overview**
 Predicting air quality is a high-stakes challenge due to the volatility of particulate matter.
 This project evaluates three architectural approaches to time-series forecasting using sensor data from Dar es Salaam, Tanzania.
-I developed three distinct pipelines, ranging from regularized machine learning to advanced statistical models—to identify which approach best captures atmospheric pollution dynamics.
+I developed three distinct pipelines, ranging from regularized machine learning to advanced statistical models to identify which approach best captures atmospheric pollution dynamics.

 ---